Insurance Regulatory and Development Authority: History

-In India insurance was mentioned in the writings of many historical documents, which examined the pooling of resources for redistribution after fire, floods, epidemics and famine.
+In India, insurance was mentioned in the writings of many historical documents, which examined the pooling of resources for redistribution after fire, floods, epidemics and famine.
 The life-insurance business began in 1818 with the establishment of the Oriental Life Insurance Company in Calcutta; the company failed in 1834.
 In 1829, Madras Equitable began conducting life-insurance business in the Madras Presidency.
 The British Insurance Act was enacted in 1870, and Bombay Mutual (1871), Oriental (1874) and Empire of India (1897) were founded in the Bombay Presidency.
 The era was dominated by British companies.

-In 1914, the government of India began publishing insurance-company returns.
+In 1914, the Government of India began publishing insurance-company returns.
 The Indian Life Assurance Companies Act, 1912 was the first statute regulating life insurance.
 In 1928 the Indian Insurance Companies Act was enacted to enable the government to collect statistical information about life- and non-life-insurance business conducted in India by Indian and foreign insurers, including provident insurance societies.
 In 1938 the legislation was consolidated and amended by the Insurance Act, 1938, with comprehensive provisions to control the activities of insurers.

 The Insurance Amendment Act of 1950 abolished principal agencies, but the level of competition was high and there were allegations of unfair trade practices.
-The Government of India decided to nationalise the insurance industry.
+The Union of India decided to nationalise the insurance industry.

-An ordinance was issued on 19 January 1956, nationalising the life-insurance sector, and the Life Insurance Corporation was established that year.
+An ordinance was issued on 19-January-1956, nationalising the life-insurance sector, and the Life Insurance Corporation was established that year.
 The LIC absorbed 154 Indian and 16 non-Indian insurers and 75 provident societies.
 The LIC had a monopoly until the late 1990s, when the insurance industry was reopened to the private sector.

 General insurance in India began during the Industrial Revolution in the West and the growth of sea-faring commerce during the 17th century.
 It arrived as a legacy of British occupation, with its roots in the 1850 establishment of the Triton Insurance Company in Calcutta.
 In 1907 the Indian Mercantile Insurance was established, the first company to underwrite all classes of general insurance.
 In 1957 the General Insurance Council (a wing of the Insurance Association of India) was formed, framing a code of conduct for fairness and sound business practice.